The Festival Gallery of Quilt Art: Home

 Who may enter: The entries may be the work of one person or more than one person as long as proper credit is given to all involved in the actual completion of the quilt.
 The person entering the quilt must have been directly involved in the quilt's creation.
 Limit two entries per person or group.
 Full-time employees of Quilts, Inc. are not eligible.

-Length of exhibit: The participating works must be available for two years, from August 2013 through August 2015.
-Quilts will be returned to entrants in September 2015.
+Length of exhibit: The participating works must be available for two years, from August 2014 through August 2016.

 Definite venues for the exhibition include: